skip to main content

 In addition to the requirements above at the corporate level, there are specific investor requirements to be met as well:

-1. The investor must be an individual, trust, or pass-through entity.
-Corporate investors do not qualify.
+1. The investor must be an individual, trust, or pass-through entity (to the extent their owners are eligible).
+Corporate investors (C-Corps) do not qualify.

 Common Real-Life Issues for QSBS Investors